OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 ### Adjoint sensitivity method

-At the end of our backward pass, we are interested in following gradient $\frac{dL}{d\theta}, since we want to adapt the internal parameters.
+At the end of our backward pass, we are interested in following gradient $\frac{dL}{d\theta}$, since we want to adapt the internal parameters.

 Using the so-called adjoint sensitivity method, we utilize a mathematical trick to first transform our initial differential equation to another differential equation.